NeuroTechX/ntx_slack_archive/devices.md

  >thanks yrenard.
 Ive worn one before but never for an extended amount of time.
 Anyone have thoughts on the Emotiv Insight?

+8/7/2017 5:10 PM

+ **yrenard** :

+ >less sensors, so depends what you are looking at and what you expect to capture.
+If sensors are well located given what you search, that might be a very good be